ASCI Presents: A Lived Experience Story

 AC: If I could help another kinship caregiver starting this journey, here is what I would say … as rewarding as this journey is, there will be challenges and you will experience moments when you want to give up.
 But, if you just hold on and maintain time for you to enter your secret place, calmness will come.
 Self-care is extremely important.
 Do not lose yourself and take time to maintain your well-being.

-This journey has truly been an eye opener for me.
-Kinship caregiver must be educated on the systems and how they work.
-Most importantly, I would advise as intrusive as this process is going to be, the smile and memories being created for my grandchildren are priceless.
+This journey has truly been an eye-opener for me.
+Kinship caregivers must be educated on the systems and how they work.
+Most importantly, I would advise that as intrusive as this process will be, the smile and memories created for my grandchildren are priceless.